katahiromz/LineNumEdit/README.md

 LineNumEdit::SuperclassWindow(); // Initialize the library
 ```

-And create the `"LineNumEdit"` window by `CreateWindow`/`CreateWindowEx` function.
+And create the `"LineNumEdit"` window by
+`CreateWindow`/`CreateWindowEx`/`DialogBox` functions
+with specifying the window class `"LineNumEdit"`.

-You can also use this window class in your dialog boxes.
+You can also use this library even as a DLL:

-As a DLL:

 ```c
 LoadLibraryA("LineNumEdit");